 You have a few options when it comes to choosing hiking footwear.

-Depending on the terrain, climate and duration of your hike, you may choose to wear either hiking boots (or hiking shoes) or more minimal footwear such as trail running shoes, which tend to be more lightweight than boots, but less supportive and protective.
+Depending on the terrain, climate and duration of your hike, you may choose to wear either a pair of hiking boots that rise up over your ankles for support, low-top hiking shoes, or more minimal footwear such as trail running shoes, which tend to be more lightweight than boots, but less supportive and protective.

 When it comes to boots for hiking in, these Gore-Tex Salomon boots are highly-rated and a favorite of ours for all but the coldest of winter hikes on account of them being such great all-rounders – they’re lightweight, waterproof, protective, and comfortable all day.